Canon 1D Mark II vs Panasonic S1

 Many modern cameras cannot only take still pictures, but also record videos.
 The S1 indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the S1 can use is 4K/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the S1 has an electronic viewfinder (5760k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the S1 has a higher magnification than the one of the 1D Mark II (0.78x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Panasonic S1 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The S1 has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.